zeebe-io/zeebe-chaos/chaos-days/blog/2023-06-02-Using-Large-Multi-Instance/index.md

 ![processing-metrics-200k](200k-processing-metrics.png)

-The processing of that partitions is in this case totally blocked by the multi-instance creation, we can see that on the 100% back pressure. :x:
+The processing of that partitions is in this case blocked by the multi-instance creation, we can see that on the 100% back pressure. :x:

 ![general-metrics-200k](200k-general-metrics.png)

-Even after one hour not all instances are created (not even 20k), it takes longer than before the creation of 20.000 instances.
+Even after one hour, not all instances are created (not even 20k), it takes longer than before the creation of 20.000 instances.

 ![incremental-creation-200k-part2](200k-operate-inc2.png)

 #### Make it really big (2 million)

-In order to escalate this even more I increase the input collection again by factor 10 to 2 million.
+To escalate this even more I increase the input collection again by a factor of 10 to 2 million.

-After creation I see as response the following log message in my log:
+After creation, I see as a response the following log message in my log:

 ```
 Failed to create process instance of 'order-process'